thebhaskara/pakkajs/README.md

 The idea is to provide few simple UI tools.
 Inspired by http://youmightnotneedjquery.com/ and angularjs v1

-## MakeComponent
+## glue

-This can glue html and javascript seamlessly (like angularjs version 1) (need to check if it is really as good as angularjs)
+This can glue html and javascript seamlessly syntax is like angularjs version 1.

 Code is very small and simple.